swstegall/HudBox/README.md

 ## Build

 This is a standard CMake project.
-The executable is named `HudBox`.
+The executable is named `hudbox`.

 ```
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build -j
 ```

-The resulting binary will be at `build/HudBox` (or your generator’s default output folder).
+The resulting binary will be at `build/hudbox` (or your generator’s default output folder).

 ## Install